Open-Models-Startup/docs-vite/docs/guides/user-guide/available-environments.md

 ---
 title: &title Available environments
-description: &description "There are two kinds of environments that run projects in StackBlitz: EngineBlock and WebContainers.
-Each project in StackBlitz is tied to one or the other."
+description: &description "There are two kinds of environments that run projects in OpenModels: EngineBlock and WebContainers.
+Each project in OpenModels is tied to one or the other."
 head:
   - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/available-environments.png'}]
+  - ['meta', {property: 'og:image', content: 'https://openmodels.wiki/img/og/available-environments.png'}]
   - ['meta', {name: 'twitter:title', content: *title}]
   - ['meta', {name: 'twitter:description', content: *description}]
 ---